DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 * I have these strategies in mind to improve the classification model.
 1) experiment with different network architectures, or just change the dimensions of the LeNet layers; 2) add regularization features like drop out or L2 regularization to make sure the network doesn't overfit the training data; 3) tune the hyperparameters; 4) improve the data pre-processing with steps like normalization and setting a zero mean; 5) augment the training data by rotating or shifting images or by changing colors

 * CNN in machine learning is very good at image classification problems.
-This is more and more proven to be true in different applications.
-Compared with conventional computer vision methods, CNN shows its better adaptability and performance.
-Besides the LeNet-5 used in this project, other CNN architectures are worth trying for different tasks.
+This is more and more proven to be true throughout different applications.
+Compared with conventional computer vision methods, CNN shows better adaptability and performance.
+Besides the simple LeNet-5 used in this project, other CNN architectures are worth trying for different tasks.

 ---
 ### References